-Unlike those holding certain visas entering the US such as B1/B2 tourist visas, a permanent resident is allowed to work without requiring a certain visa.
-This is certainly more desirable even to those who hold a H1B working visas which are temporary in nature.
+Unlike those holding certain visas entering the US such as B1/B2 tourist visas, a permanent resident can work without requiring a certain visa.
+This is certainly more desirable even to those who hold an H1B working visas which is temporary in nature.

-As a permanent resident, you will also be free to buy properties in the United States.
+As a permanent resident, you can also buy properties in the United States.
 As a permanent settler, it makes sense to own a property as you intend to work, build or bring your family together and stay there longer.

 As a permanent resident, you’ll be able to send your children to schools in the US without requiring a student visa.
-Public schools are funded by taxpayers money and are therefore free of charge, except for other extra fees.
+Taxpayers’ money funds public schools and are therefore free of charge, except for other extra fees.
 Other alternatives include private schools and homeschooling.

-Green card holders are also eligible to apply for driver’s license and be able to legally drive a vehicle in the United States.
+Green card holders are also eligible to apply for a driver’s license and be able to drive a vehicle in the United States legally.

 Enlist in the US armed forces

 Like American citizens, permanent residents in the country can join certain branches in the US armed forces.

 Eligible green card holders — those that fall under certain income brackets or have certain disabilities — can receive social security, medical and supplemental security income.

 Becoming a US citizen is an eventual pathway for a US permanent resident once he or she reaches a certain number of years as a green card holder, is at the right age and of good moral character, among others.

 Green card holders can also request visas for of their spouses and unmarried children to live in the United States.